Should you mix almond milk with protein powder?

 Almond milk is full of food additives.

-A few of the most common food additives used in almond milk are highlighted in red below.
+A few of the most common food additives used in almond milk are highlighted below.

 Almond Milk (Filtered Water, Almonds), Calcium Carbonate, Sea Salt, Potassium Citrate, Sunflower Lecithin, Gellan Gum, Natural Flavors, Vitamin A Palmitate, Vitamin D2, D-Alpha-Tocopherol (Natural Vitamin E).